View Bob Martin's Obituary on lubbockonline.com and share memories

 |

-Lubbock- Bob Martin passed away on September 18, 2019.
-The family will host a time of fellowship and remembrance from 7:00 pm to 9:00 pm on Friday, September 20, 2019, at Lake Ridge Chapel and Memorial Designers.
-Family and friends will gather to celebrate his life of 82 years at 2:00 pm on Saturday, September 21, 2019, at First Baptist Church Chapel, Lubbock, Texas.
+Lubbock- Joe Bob Martin passed away on September 18, 2019.
+The family will host a time of fellowship and remembrance from 7:00 pm to 9:00 pm this evening, September 20, 2019, at Lake Ridge Chapel and Memorial Designers.
+Family and friends will gather to celebrate his life of 82 years at 2:00 pm on Saturday, September 21, 2019, at First Baptist Church, Ford Chapel.
 Family and friends are invited to share memories and expressions of sympathy, and view Bob's life tribute at www.memorialdesigners.net.

+Bob was born on September 20, 1936 to William and Vallie (Funderburg) Martin in Lubbock.
+Growing up, Bob worked for his father and in 1977, he opened his own outdoor equipment business.
+He owned this business along with a few other jobs over the years.
+Bob enjoyed playing golf with his friends until the loss of his eyesight, as well as taking cruises with his family.

+Survivors include his wife, Brenda Martin; daughter, Karen Davis and husband, Mike of Lubbock; grandchildren, Angelea Clarida and wife, Stephany; Johnathan Davis, Dustin Davis and wife, Gabriella; Kristian Davis and husband, Jeremy Franco; Katherine Davis; and great-grandchildren, AJ, Justin, Blake, Aaron, Gabby, Emma, and Skyler; and mother-in-law, Elizabeth Young of Lubbock.